celestinhermez/finding_donors/README.md

  * a naive predictor, that always predicts an individual makes more than \$50,000.
 This serves as a benchmark the other model have to improve upon
  * Naive Bayes
- * Adaboost
+ * AdaBoost
  * Support Vector Machines

- In order to choose between these three models, we rely both on accuracy and F<sub>0.5</sub> score to have a good balance between precision and recall (placing a bit more emphasis on precision).
+ In order to choose between these three models, we rely both on accuracy and F<sub>0.5</sub> score to have a good balance between precision and recall (placing a bit more emphasis on precision thanks to the beta parameter).
 Based on these criteria, AdaBoost combines high performance with fast training.
 We further tune its hyperparameters through grid search:
- * number of estimators (`n_estimators`): 10, 25, 50
+ * number of weak learners used (`n_estimators`): 10, 25, 50
  * learning rate (`learning_rate`): 0.5, 1, 2
  * maximum depth of the individual decision trees (`base_estimator__max_depth`): 1, 5, 10